 - The university is legally bound to protect the health and privacy information of individual faculty, staff, and students.
 Privacy laws prevent us from identifying anyone on this list.

 - The totals may include reports from individuals who have not been on campus recently, there may be delays in reporting, and the totals may even include individuals who have recovered.

 - Official numbers of confirmed cases of COVID-19 within the state of Georgia (as reported to the Georgia Department of Public Health) can be found online in the COVID-19 Daily Status Report.

-After completing the second full week of classes in the Spring semester, the report below indicates a further reduction of cases from the previous week while continuing to reflect the overall increased number of COVID-19 cases in Georgia and throughout our region with 14 university-confirmed cases and 56 self-reported cases last week.
+After completing the thirteenth full week of classes in the Spring semester, the report below indicates a continued low number of total cases with 3 university-confirmed cases and 14 self-reported cases last week.

 After 10 consecutive weeks of total cases reported at 25 cases or fewer, this is the final public posting of the University’s COVID-19 Exposure and Health Alert numbers.

 Recognizing that COVID-19 vaccines and booster shots offer safe, effective protection, we continue to urge all students, faculty, staff and visitors to get vaccinated either on campus or with a local provider.
 Georgia Southern offers Pfizer, Moderna and Johnson & Johnson COVID-19 vaccines.